 Credit: Yuliva Levit for the Hudson River Museum

 Travel to deep space when you visit the Hudson River Museum’s Planetarium in Yonkers.
 This kid-friendly attraction offers immersive shows like “We Are Stars,” a journey through 13.8 billion years of time and space, as well as free interactive shows where planetarium educators take visitors on a tour of the night sky over the Hudson Valley.
 Peer into black holes, fly over alien planets, and dance among the twinkling stars of the Milky Way.
 Special programming is offered for grades K-12, but adults can get in on the fun too.
 Check the planetarium’s calendar for special star parties, celestial-themed events, and much more.

 Adirondack Sky Center & Observatory (Adirondacks)

 The Adirondack Park is an area with such low light pollution, it is known as a “dark skies” destination.
-See the Milky Way and try to catch a glimpse of the elusive Aurora Borealis, aka the Northern Lights.
+There, you can clearly see the spectacular Milky Way like never before.
 In Tupper Lake, home of the world-famous Wild Center, the Adirondack Sky Center & Observatory has been operating a full scale observatory since 2013.
 With multiple, powerful, and permanently mounted telescopes, visitors can see well into deep space.
 Weather permitting, regular programs are offered at no charge every Friday in the summer (from Memorial day through Labor Day), and on the first and third Fridays of the month throughout the winter, as well as during other special astronomical events.
-The center’s annual Astrophotography conference is held each October.
-Learn how to take night sky photos and trade insider tips with other astrophotographers.
-Bring your equipment or use the center’s to capture the night sky.
+The center’s annual Astrophotography conference is held each fall.
+Astrophotographers at all levels learn how to take astonishing pictures of objects in deep space or within our own solar system.
+Learn on your equipment during the four-day immersive and hands-on conference.

 Credit: Rochester Museum & Science Center